DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/get-school-experience.md

 ### Teaching internships

-If you’re an undergraduate interested in teaching chemistry, computing, languages, maths or physics then you could do a [paid teaching internship](/teaching-internship-providers) to find out if teaching is right for you.
+A paid [teaching internship](/teaching-internship-providers)could help you to understand what it’s really like in the classroom if you’re currently doing an undergraduate degree and are interested in teaching:

+- chemistry,
+- computing,
+- languages,
+- maths
+- physics

+You’ll get to experience a range of activities to help you get a feel for school life.

 ### Watch pre-recorded lessons